 B Averaging, Banking, and Trading Program and Credits.
 The requirements for the optional averaging, banking, and trading program and for generating credits are described in the applicable test procedures incorporated by reference in subsection (b).

 C Alternate Emission Standards Based on 2011 Model Year Engines.
 For model years 2014 through 2016, heavy-duty diesel engines may be certified to these alternate emission standards if they are not part of an averaging set in which a balance of banked credits remain.
-These alternate standards are determined from the measured emission rate of the test engine of the applicable baseline 2011 engine family(ies) as described in the California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel-Engines and Vehicles, as incorporated by reference in section (b).
+These alternate standards are determined from the measured emission rate of the test engine of the applicable baseline 2011 engine family(ies) as described in the California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Diesel-Engines and Vehicles, as incorporated by reference in section (b).
 The alternate CO2 standard for light heavy-duty vocational-certified engines is equal to the baseline 2011 emission rate multiplied by 0.975.

-(B) The CH4 emissions from new 2014 and subsequent model heavy-duty diesel engines and new 2016 and subsequent heavy-duty Otto-cycle engines used in medium-duty low-emission vehicles, ultra-low-emission vehicles, and super-ultra-low-emission vehicles shall not exceed 0.10 g/hp-hr.
+(B) The CH4 emissions from new 2014 through 2026 model heavy-duty diesel engines and new 2016 through 2026 model heavy-duty Otto-cycle engines used in medium-duty low-emission vehicles, ultra-low-emission vehicles, and super-ultra-low-emission vehicles shall not exceed 0.10 g/hp-hr.

-(C) The N2O emissions from new 2014 and subsequent model heavy-duty diesel engines and new 2016 and subsequent heavy-duty Otto-cycle engines used in medium-duty low-emission vehicles, ultra-low-emission vehicles, and super-ultra-low-emission vehicles shall not exceed 0.10 g/hp-hr.
+(C) The N2O emissions from new 2014 through 2026 model heavy-duty diesel engines and new 2016 through 2026 model heavy-duty Otto-cycle engines used in medium-duty low-emission vehicles, ultra-low-emission vehicles, and super-ultra-low-emission vehicles shall not exceed 0.10 g/hp-hr.

-(7) The exhaust emissions from new 2024 and subsequent model diesel engines used in medium-duty vehicles from 10,001 – 14,000 pounds GVWR, shall not exceed:
+(7) The exhaust emissions from new 2024 through 2026 model diesel engines used in medium-duty vehicles from 10,001 – 14,000 pounds GVWR, shall not exceed:

 Exhaust Emission Standards for 2024 through 2026 Model Diesel Engines Used in Medium-Duty Vehicles from 10,001 – 14,000 pounds GVWR